Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

 ![1_selected_bones](img/1_selected_bones.jpg)

-* Before we dive into it, let me introduce basic idea of the *Swift Look At* node how to work.
+* Before we dive into it, let me introduce the basic idea behine the *Swift Look At* node.
 We can image it as a virtual fixture which clamps the target bone that we want to control.
 Then through calculation, we rotate the virtual fixture and in turn the bone’s orientation is adjusted.
 Ok, let’s get started.
 Firstly, we insert a *Swift Look At* node into an animation blueprint and set modified bone property to the **Head** bone.

 ![2_create_node](img/2_create_node.jpg)